What Does OTT in Broadcasting Mean?

 Here’s how it typically works:

-• Content Upload: Broadcasters or creators upload their shows, movies, or live feeds to an OTT platform.
+- Content Upload — Broadcasters or creators upload video (live or pre-recorded) to an OTT platform.

 OTT Broadcasting can be differentiated into two primary forms of viewing.
 This includes: